Dark Matter annihilation energy output and its effects on the high-z IGM: Introduction

+The first hierarchy in density enhancements are the DM haloes that do not belong to any gravitationally bound structure at a particular redshift. { Their average clustering can be characterized by the halo mass function, which can be computed by Press-Schecter theory (e.g., \cite{PressSchechter}; \cite{MoWhite}; \cite{BondEtAl}; \cite{SMT}; \cite{LaceyCole} among others)}.

 The second hierarchy in density enhancements are the substructures embedded in a particular halo.
-As the gravitational collapse is a self-similar process, each halo will be the end node (the trunk) of an inverted halo merger tree at that redshift \citep{Springel05}.
-As the DM is non-collisional, it relaxes much slower than normal matter, because it cannot radiate away energy to fall to the bottom of the gravitational potential well.
-Also, as friction is negligible, the angular momentum barrier will make the DM subhaloes to acquire stable orbits around the center of mass, but these subhaloes will retain their identities.
+These subhaloes will retain their identities { even after coalescing}.
 Thus, inside each DM halo, it is expected that the full hierarchy of DM haloes is nested within, until the lowest mass haloes that formed.
 The number density of these subhaloes can be measured in Milky-Way sized halo simulations, and by approximating their abundance by a power-law behaviour (Via Lactea II simulation \citep{Diemand}, Acquarius project simulation \citep{Springel}).

-Apart from the number density of haloes and subhaloes, it is important to quantify the form of the density distribution within a particular structure, in order to compute the annihilation power output. \cite{NFW}, when studying the clustering of DM in N-body simulations, found that haloes from different Cold Dark Matter cosmologies all have the same universal density profile (the NFW profile).
-This profile is characterized by two parameters, the scale radius and the scale density, and this parameters can be (on average) regarded as a function of the halo mass and the redshift.
-Also, this DM density profile may be further enhanced by the gravitational effect of baryons on DM through adiabatic compression (see, for example \cite{SellwoodAndMcGaugh}; and \cite{NatarajanCrotonBertone}).
+Apart from the number density of haloes and subhaloes, it is important to quantify the form of the density distribution within a particular structure, in order to compute the annihilation power output. { An example of such a distribution is given by the NFW profile \citep{NFW}}.
+Also, this DM density profile may be further enhanced by the gravitational effect of baryons on DM through adiabatic contraction (see, for example \cite{SellwoodAndMcGaugh}; and \cite{NatarajanCrotonBertone}).
 Thus, the total resulting DM distribution in the universe can be computed at a particular redshift.

 Knowing the global DM distribution, one can compute the resulting energy output per baryon, which can be further compared with what can be obtained assuming a perfectly homogeneous DM distribution (see \cite{MFP06}; and \cite{CLS}).
 One can also compute the energy generated per unit time by a particular halo of a given mass and redshift, and one can calculate what is the energy received by a particular halo due to the rest of the universe.